ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/studio/server/server-wide-backup.markdown

   ![Figure 7.
 Manage-Ongoing-Tasks View](images/ongoing-tasks-view_01.png "Figure 7.
 Manage-Ongoing-Tasks View")

    1. Click to open the **Manage Ongoing Tasks** view for the selected database.
-   2. Use this shortcut to navigate directly to the server-wide backup view.
+   2. Use this shortcut to navigate directly to the Server-Wide Backup view.
    3. This is a **regular backup task**, defined only on this database.
-   4. This is a **server-wide backup task**, with its detailed-view toggled on.
+   4. This is a **Server-Wide Backup Task**, with its detailed-view toggled on.
-      Though it is a server-wide task, clicking its *Backup Now* button would back up only the currently-chosen database.
+      Though it is a Server-Wide task, clicking its *Backup Now* button would back up only the currently-chosen database.
    5. Click this button to **toggle this task's detailed-view** on or off.
-   6. This is another **server-wide backup task**, with its detailed-view toggled off.
+   6. This is another **Server-Wide Backup Task**, with its detailed-view toggled off.

 {PANEL/}